CEBC

 For a background on systematic reviews and, please see our 'Evidence-Based Conservation' section.

-To browse completed systematic reviews and protocols - visit the CEE (Collaboration for Environmental Evidence) Library.
+To browse completed systematic reviews and protocols - go to the CEE open-access journal 'Environmental Evidence' or to the archive in the CEE Library.